-- 5.5 From an analysis of the information presented in the Pressure Analysis Maps 4 and 5 it is clear that there are obvious pressures north of Strabane town along the A5 encompassing Artigarvan, Ballymagorry, Cloghcor and Donaghedy and then east into the foothills of the Sperrins toward Donemana.
-An extract from Map 6 can be seen below and details the distribution of the 360 planning applications which have been decided within this 10km grid square.
-This area has the highest amount of applications decided throughout the district.
-This could be on account of its proximity to Strabane and Derry, the proximity to the main road networks, the arterial road network, the landform which is relatively flat but rises to the east offering potential views of the Foyle Basin making this a popular location for development. - The landscape may be determined to have a low sensitivity to development which could account for the clustering of planning approvals (Map 5).
+- 5.3 From an analysis of the information presented in the Pressure Analysis Maps 1 and 2 it is clear that there are obvious pressures north of Strabane town along the A5 encompassing Artigarvan, Ballymagorry, Cloghcor and Donaghedy and then east into the foothills of the Sperrins toward Donemana.
+This could be on account of proximity to Derry and Strabane, the proximity to the main road networks, the arterial road network, the landform which is relatively flat but rises to the east offering potential views of the Foyle Basin making this a popular location for development. - 5.4 The landscape may be determined to have a low sensitivity to development, which could account for the clustering of planning approvals.
 This pressure area has encroached into the AONB and warrants consideration over potential harm to the integrity of the character of this adjacent sensitive landscape.
 The main road between Artigarvan and Donemana was designated a Highway Policy Area in the Strabane Area Plan 2001 which may have helped to reduce the potential for development along this stretch of the AONB.
-Furthermore the Strabane Greenbelt designated in the SAP extends north from the Strabane development limit along the A5 to Ballymagorry and Artigarvan and could explain why development pressure is located in this area.
+Furthermore the Strabane Greenbelt designated in the SAP extends north from the Strabane development limit along the A5 to Ballymagorry and Artigarvan and could explain why development pressure is located in this area. - 5.5 Fig 1 below is a closer inspection of Map 2 showing the Claudy Hot Spot area.
+It is located in proximity to the A6 which is a protected route potentially forcing dwellings to locate and access the properties off the arterial road network (Baranailt Road and Ballyhanedin Road).
+There also appears to be a cluster at the junction of Kilaloo and the Oughtagh Road and to the east of Claudy Village. - 5.6 This is a central location to 4 main settlements in the area, Derry, Limavady, Claudy and Dungiven.